-The B, EL and P delegations entered scrutiny reservations and also expressed doubts as to the implications of suspending asylum applications.
-The EL delegation asked about persons submitting asylum applications at the end of the temporary protection with the new deadlines this would entail.
+The GR and P delegations also expressed doubts as to the implications of suspending asylum applications.

+The GR delegation asked about persons submitting asylum applications at the end of the temporary protection with the new deadlines this would entail.

-The D, NL, I, A, FIN, S and UK delegations and the Commission representative, on the other hand, contended that the arrangement suspending consideration of asylum applications and the introduction of a system of temporary protection were closely linked since a mass influx of persons was likely to hinder the smooth functioning of the asylum system.
-However:
+The D, IRL, I, L, NL, A, FIN, S and UK delegations and the Commission representative, on the other hand, contended that the arrangement suspending consideration of asylum applications and the introduction of a system of temporary protection were closely linked since a mass influx of persons was likely to hinder the smooth functioning of the asylum system.
+However, the FIN delegation wanted the text of the last sentence of paragraph 2 clarified to avoid problems of legal certainty.